davexparker/cav20pg3/README.txt

  prism-games

-(since there are symlinks to the main launch scripts in /home/cav20/bin) This will simply display some version info.
+(since there are symlinks to the main launch scripts in /home/cav20/bin)

+This will simply display some version info.
-For a trivial test of the new functionality, try:
+For a simple test of the new functionality, try:

- cd /home/cav20/prism-games/prism/
+ cd /home/cav20/prism-games/prism-examples/csgs/simple
- prism-games  test?

-so running just `prism-games` or `xprism-games` should run the tool.
+ prism-games medium_access2.prism -const emax=2,q1=0.9,q2=0.75 medium_access2.props -prop 2

+which runs the example from the tool paper.
+You should eventually see: "Result: 1.98"

+You can also run the GUI version of the tool of preferred:

+ xprism-games medium_access2.prism medium_access2.props

 REPRODUCING RESULTS IN THE PAPER